brooksmcmillin/taskmanager-mcp/README.md

 1. Register an OAuth client in TaskManager named "brooks" with redirect URI: `https://your-auth-server.com/oauth/callback`
 2. Create `.env` file with your TaskManager OAuth credentials and server URLs (see Environment Variables section)
-3. Run `docker-compose up -d --build`
+3. Run `docker compose up -d --build`
 4. Configure nginx reverse proxy with SSL (see example configs in repo)
 5. Connect with MCP Inspector at `https://your-resource-server.com/mcp/` (note trailing slash!)